 Nicola enjoys all aspect of physiotherapy but has a keen interest in acute sports injuries especially foot and knee injuries.
 She encourages her patients to use video imagery in clinic to help them understand good and bad postural habits and to have a record and clearer understanding of the exercises taught.
 She also uses taping techniques to offload injured areas as well using it to help reinforce correct postural positioning of the body both during activity or at rest.

 Nicola moved to Norfolk and joined the Park Physiotherapy team in September 2016.
+As a member of Physio First, Nicola achieved Quality Assured Practitioner status in 2018 and continues to maintain this.

 - Sports injuries